Customer support

 For more information, visit the ESB Smart meters and data page.

 If you rely on medical equipment, it’s important to register with us as a vulnerable customer.
-This gives you extra protections, including protection from disconnection.
+This gives you extra protections, including protection from disconnection during the winter months.
+Disconnection can still happen in summer.

 How to register:

-- Once registered, we’ll share your details with ESB Networks or Gas Networks Ireland so they know not to disconnect your supply.
+- Once registered, we’ll share your details with ESB Networks or Gas Networks Ireland so they know not to disconnect your supply during winter

 If you’re aged 66 or over, you can register with us as a Vulnerable Customer.
 This protects you from having your electricity or gas supply disconnected during the winter months (1st November to 31st March).